IX - Policy Statements

 - WWW Policy

-Under the auspices of the Educational Resource Center (ERC) students, faculty and staff are allowed access to the WWW.
+Under the auspices of the Office of Information Technology (OIT) students, faculty and staff are allowed access to the WWW.
 All University information technology resources and facilities of the University shall be used solely for University academic, instructional, research, or administrative purposes.
 Any unauthorized, illegitimate, or illegal use of University information technology resources or facilities is a violation of University policy.

 Uses of University information technology facilities for access to the WWW for purposes other than those specified above are illegitimate.
 In addition, illegitimate use includes: